keithclark/rollup-plugin-appkit/README.md

 ### Side-effect imports

-A side-effect import will result in rollup copying the HTML document to the build directory.
+A side-effect import will result in rollup adding a minfied version of the HTML document to the build directory.
 As with named imports, any missing HTML document structure will be added along with a `<script>` element referencing the script that imported it.
+If the rollup is configured generate an ES module, a `type="module"` attribute will also be added.

 #### Example input